Cyanine: Structure

 where two quaternary nitrogens are joined by a polymethine chain.
-Both nitrogens may each be independently part of a heteroaromatic moiety, such as pyrrole, imidazole, thiazole, pyridine, quinoline, indole, benzothiazole, etc.
+Both nitrogens may each be independently part of a heteroaromatic moiety, such as pyrrole, imidazole, thiazole, pyridine, quinoline, indole, benzothiazole, etc. In addition, the polymethine chain of cyanines can bear various substituents allowing modulation of spectral properties and bringing an additional functionality.

 History and use in industry

 Cyanines were first synthesized over a century ago.
 They were originally used, and still are, to increase the sensitivity range of photographic emulsions, i.e., to increase the range of wavelengths which will form an image on the film, making the film panchromatic.
 Cyanines are also used in CD-R and DVD-R media.
 The ones used are mostly green or light blue colour, and are chemically unstable.
 For that reason, unstabilized cyanine discs are unsuitable for archival CD and DVD use.
 Recent cyanine discs contain stabilizers, typically a metal atom bonded to the cyanine molecule, that slow the deterioration significantly.
 These discs are often rated with an archival life of 75 years or more.
 The other dyes used in CD-Rs are phthalocyanine and azo.